 How often are results updated?

 The Registrar of Voters provides a schedule to let us know when each update will be issued.
-In general, updates are issued weekdays at 5:00 pm until elections are certified.
+In general, updates are issued regularly on election night after polls close, and on weekdays at 5:00 pm each day until all ballots are counted and elections are certified.
 Click here for the official schedule.

 The Registrar of Voters has a team of support staff ready to answer your questions.
 Please call them at (714) 567-7600.

 Voter Protection Hotline: (877) 321-VOTE (8683)

 If you encounter issues with voting, please contact the California Democratic Party’s Promote and Protect the Vote Hotline: (877) 321-VOTE (8683).